zyedidia/Literate/README.md

 The goal of this project is to create a literate programming tool which keeps most, if not all of the features of Knuth and Levy's original CWEB system, but simplifies the system and adds even more features.

-You can view the main website about Literate [here](http://literate.zbyedidia.webfactional.com) including a [manual](http://literate.zbyedidia.webfactional.com/manual.php) on how to use Literate.
+You can view the main website about Literate [here](https://zyedidia.github.io/literate) including a [manual](https://zyedidia.github.io/literate/manual.html) on how to use Literate.

-If you like the project, make sure to leave a star :smile:

 ## Features